Skip to main content

 How Community Listed Markets Differ for Traders

-Permissionlessly listed markets appear on the frontend as “Community Listed”.
-They work like standard Orderly perpetuals in most ways — same matching engine, same order types, same settlement — but with several important differences:
+When shown on a frontend, permissionlessly listed markets appear as “Community Listed”.
+They work like standard Orderly perpetuals in most ways — same matching engine, same order types, same settlement — but with several important differences: Availability may vary by frontend.
+Builder-operated frontends can choose whether to show Community Listed markets, show all of them, or show only selected Builders’ markets.
+Existing positions, orders, and trade history remain accessible even if a market is not shown in the market picker.

 Standard Orderly marketsCommunity Listed markets